 To prevent the development of chronic relapsing disease, you should first learn about your triggers.
 Once you understand your triggers, you can develop individual coping mechanisms to help you manage them.
 In fact, after coming up with your coping mechanisms, you should take it a step further and create a full-fledged chronic relapse prevention plan.

-A chronic relapse prevention plan is an individualized, laid-out series of steps and measures that a person should take to help him or her remain sober.
-There are five steps to completing a chronic relapse prevention plan.
+A chronic relapse prevention plan is an individualized, laid-out series of steps and measures someone should take to help them remain sober.
+There are 5 steps to completing a chronic relapse prevention plan.

-- Reflect on your past substance use and on what triggered your past substance use.
+- Reflect on your past substance use and on what triggered it.

 - List your triggers and write out plans for how to deal with them.

-- Come up with a detailed step-by-step plan that says what to do if I were to ever relapse.
+- Come up with a detailed step-by-step plan that says what to do if you relapse.

 Once detox and rehab are over, it’s important to make a chronic relapse prevention plan and attend aftercare treatment.
-Some people may even need the added extra step of living in a transitional sober living home in-between completing addiction treatment and entering back into the real world.
-Whatever it takes to ensure that you’ll remain sober and not relapse is whatever you need to do.
+Some people may even need the added step of living in a transitional sober living home in-between completing addiction treatment and returning home.

-Once you’re back in the real world after addiction treatment, make sure to make positive lifestyle changes and actively practice your coping mechanisms.
-Doing so is vital to maintaining sobriety long-term.
+Once you’re back home after addiction treatment, make sure to incorporate positive lifestyle changes and actively practice your coping mechanisms.
+Doing so is vital to maintaining sober long-term.